lynnfaraday/aresmush.com/_root/tutorials/config/page.md

 ---
+title: Configuring the Page System
+layout: page
 tags:
 - config
-title: Configuring the page system.
 ---
-# Configuring the Page System

 To configure the Page plugin: